NickyMeuleman/scrapyard/advent_of_code/2021/day_25/README.md

 11 (11.00%) high severe
 ```

-use u8 instead of usize for coordinated for a tiny speedup, but decent memory savings
+use u8 instead of usize for coordinates for a tiny speedup, but decent memory savings

 ```
 part1